3/2/2021

 Picky No More also contains Omega-3 and Omega-6 Fatty Acids as well.
 These fatty acids help create that lush, shiny “show-ring coat” – just one reason why Bil-Jac is the preferred choice of many professional dog breeders and handlers.

 Each formula is made to accommodate your dog’s specific needs.
 For example, our Picky No More Medium & Large Breed provides naturally sourced, guaranteed levels of glucosamine and chondroitin sulfate.
-These natural compounds occur naturally in our chicken ingredients, rather than through an added supplement.
+These compounds are naturally sourced in our chicken ingredients, rather than through an added supplement.
 Bil-Jac strives to support nutrition on a holistic basis.

 The Paw-fect Solution for Picky Dogs

-Mealtime is meant to be a happy occasion, which is why it's important to get your picky pooch back to finishing her meals.
-If you’re ready to get your dog back on track, check out the full line of Bil-Jac Picky No More Dry Dog Food for small and medium/large dogs and “bring excitement to every meal®,” even for your picky eaters!
+Mealtime is meant to be a happy occasion, which is why it's important to get your picky pooch back to finishing meals.
+If you’re ready to get your dog back on track, check out the full line of Bil-Jac Picky No More Dry Dog Food for small breed dogs and medium & large dogs and “bring excitement to every meal®,” even for your picky eaters!

 Want to learn more about what you can do to support your best friend’s health and happiness?
 Join our Best Friends Club to receive more helpful articles and special members-only discounts on Bil-Jac products.